MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 Both options are described below.

 Note that you must use the command line `mca` tool with either option (specifics are described in Step 3, below).
-The use of an IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application's native bits.
+The use of an IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application.

 ### Step 2, Option A: Using the command line

-[Coming Soon]

-* `mca build`
-* `mca emulate`
+* To run on the iOS Simulator: `mca emulate ios`
+* To run on a connected iOS device: `mca run ios`
+  * This requires that you've set up a [Provisioning Profile](http://stackoverflow.com/questions/3362652/what-is-a-provisioning-profile-used-for-when-developing-iphone-applications) for your device.
-* `mca run`
+* To run on the Android Emulator: `mca emulate android`
+  * This requires that you've set up an emulator `avd`.
+You can run `android avd` to set this up.
+  * Download additional Emulator images by running `android`.
+  * To make the intel images run faster, install [Intel's HAXM](http://software.intel.com/en-us/articles/intel-hardware-accelerated-execution-manager/).
+* To run on a connected Android device: `mca run android`

 ### Step 2, Option B: Using an IDE

 #### iOS

-* In Xcode, open the `xcodeproj` file from within the `platforms/ios/` directory.
+In Xcode, open the `xcodeproj` file from within the `platforms/ios/` directory.
-  * From the command line:

-        cd YourApp
     open platforms/ios/*.xcodeproj

-* Make sure you are building the right target.
+Make sure you are building the right target.
   * In the top left (beside Run&Stop buttons) there is a dropdown to select target project and device.
 Ensure that `YourApp` is selected and _not_ `CordovaLib`.

 #### Android

 * In Eclipse, select `File` -> `Import`
-* Chose `Android` > `Existing Android Code Into Workspace`.
+* Choose `Android` > `Existing Android Code Into Workspace`.
 * Import from the path you just created with `mca`.
     * You should expect to have two projects to import, one of which is `*-CordovaLib`
 * You will need to create a Run Configuration (as with all Java applications).
 You _usually_ get prompted for this the first time automatically.